ParkerK/Tigpiler/README.markdown

 ---------------
 To Fix:

-+ <del> A little too aggressive illegal escape char checker. e.g. \\ is a regular backslash.
-Currently your lexer reporting error </del>
++ <strike> A little too aggressive illegal escape char checker. e.g. \\ is a regular backslash.
+Currently your lexer reporting error </strike>
 + <del> Currently you seem to be checking unclosed comments by the use of escape characters.
 There's a better implementation. </del>
 + Need to handle illegal integers, e.g. var a:=5a
 + <del> There is a bug in your lexer, such that strings ending with f are not being processed </del>